blackpanther26/Git-Exercises-Fracz-solns/fix-old-typo.md

 - nano file.txt
 - git add .
 - git rebase --continue
+> This command tells Git to apply the changes we've resolved or made and continue applying the remaining commits in the rebase sequence.
 - ls
 - nano file.txt
 - git rebase --continue